Record Check Certificates for B.C. Taxis, Limousines and Ride Hail

 Expiry date of the Record Check Certificate

-A statement that the driver has undergone a police record check, driver record check, and meets all requirements under the Passenger Transportation Act (or a statement that indicates the driver still has a valid municipal chauffeur’s permit)
+A statement that the driver has undergone a police record check, driver record check, and meets all requirements under the Passenger Transportation Act

 In addition to the above, ride-hail licensees must also include